twilblog/twilblog.github.io/_posts/2015-09-11-bring-up-ipsec-tunnels.md

 {% endhighlight %}
 so that it will start when the *ipsec* service starts.

-This isn't always ideal... especially if your project is to make a highly-availible cross-region VPN, with tunnel failover - More on that in future posts...
+This isn't always ideal... especially if your project is to make a highly-available cross-region VPN, with tunnel failover - More on that in future posts...

 Then, in `/etc/ipsec.secrets` I had something like: